Chronic Stress = Inflammation in the Body

 - Chocolate: Not all chocolate makes the grade — look for dark chocolate with at least 85 percent cacao that contains about five or so grams of sugar per serving and limit yourself to one serving.

-You don’t need to incorporate all of these antioxidant-rich, immune-boosting foods and beverages at once.
-Maybe try one or two new every week while reducing processed and other inflammatory foods.
+You don’t need to incorporate all of these antioxidant-rich, immune-boosting foods and beverages all at once.
+Maybe try one or two new foods every week while reducing your intake of processed foods and other inflammatory foods.

 2. Get the Right Nutrients